We were engaged by the Commonwealth Department of Health to assist the Review of National Aged Care Quality Regulatory Processes.

 What we did for the Review

 Hamilton Stone provided research, writing and editorial advice for this important Review.
 Our work spanned researching and evaluating current regulation, data analysis and investigation of the Oakden facility's assessment history, and fact-checking and auditing of the research undertaken by other consultants and stakeholders.
 We prepared content across a number of the Review's chapters and recommendations, and worked closely with Department of Health staff who also assisted the Review.

 The review was an intensive process, and we supplied 7-days-a-week support and services when required, rapidly turning drafts around for the client, sometimes several times per day.
 The emphasis was on sharing the work to get it completed, and ensuring standards of evidence and presentation were maintained while under pressure.
 The Report was released on 25 October 2017.
 You can access it here.

 The Report had an immediate impact, with the Government implementing one of the critical recommendations straightaway - unnannounced audits of residential aged care homes replacing announced visits.
 It was widely covered by media, including the Sydney Morning Herald, the ABC, the Guardian, and NewsMail.
 Peak body Council of the Ageing (COTA) welcomed the report and its key recommendations, saying that the report contains "bold but realistic recommendations to strengthen and sharpen accreditation and complaints processes."

 Reforms have since continued to flow from the Report's recommendations, including the establishment of a new national independent Aged Care Quality and Safety Commission, supported by peak bodies including National Seniors Australia and Dementia Australia.

 The Review of Aged Care Quality Regulatory Processes has already had significant and positive impact, and we're proud to have made an important contribution to aged care reform.
-You can read more about the reforms on our blog here.
+In late 2017 and early 2018 we wrote more detail about the reforms on our blog here.